 The constitution of a team of international archaeologists, mainly French, and Malagasy, is at the heart of the project.
-The project is directed by Jean Soulat (LandArc Laboratory, Craham - UMR 6273 - University of Caen Normandy) and John de Bry (Center for Historical Archaeology, Melbourne Beach, Floride, USA).
-Other archaeologists are associated with the project: Nicolas Morelle (LA3M - Aix-Marseille University), Alexandre Coulaud (Inrap Guyane, NAOM) both specialists in colonial defensive systems (Indian Ocean, Guyana and Caribbean) and artillery, Julie Marchand (HiSoMA, CNRS, MOM) for the study of ceramics, but also Benoit Duverneuil (independent researcher), engineer specializing in remote sensing means (drone, ROV, LIDAR, infrared).
-Jean-Aimé Rakotoarisoa (National Institute of Oriental Languages and Civilizations (Inalco), Antananarivo University of Madagascar - Institute of Civilizations Museum of Art and Archeology (ICMAA) is our scientific consultant.
+The project is directed by Jean Soulat (Laboratoire LandArc, Craham - UMR 6273 - Université de Caen Normandie) and John de Bry (Center for Historical Archaeology, Melbourne, Florida).
+Other archaeologists are associated with the project: Nicolas Morelle (LA3M - University of Aix-Marseille), Alexandre Coulaud (Inrap Guyana, NAOM) both specialists in colonial defensive systems (Indian Ocean, Guyana and the Caribbean) and artillery, Isabelle Le Tellier (Air d'Eco Drone), an engineer specializing in remote sensing means (drone, ROV, Lidar, infrared) Jean-Aimé Rakotoarisoa (Institut National des Langues et Civilisations Orientales (Inalco), University of Antananarivo of Madagascar - Institute of Civilizations Museum of Art and Archaeology (ICMAA)) is our scientific consultant.

 Objectives of the future mission